 Fish Curry recipe video

 I have also shared detailed video instructions for this fish curry / Meen Kulambu below.
 And I believe these quick and easy steps will help you to make/prepare the dish at home.
-For a quick reference, you could find the South Indian Village Style Fish Curry recipe in story format.
+For a quick reference, you could find this recipe in story format.

 - 1 ½ kg Fish, cut and cleaned